 Project management is critical for the successful delivery of software to clients.
 As such, Highlands Info Tech has developed a project management methodology that has been highly successful in delivering high quality software to its customers, on-time and on-budget.

 Communication with the Customer

-The customer resolves all issues through the assigned Project Manager responsible for work planning, overall management, and progress tracking.
+The customer resolves all issues through the assigned Highlands Project Manager responsible for work planning, overall management, and progress tracking.
 For more efficient communication the customer assigns a responsible contact person (e.g., Project Coordinator) to address all possible issues from the Highlands Info Tech team.
 The communication is carried out by email, instant messenger, phone, video conferencing, and personal meetings.

 Planning and Reporting

-A detailed plan is created at the beginning of each phase and is updated by Project Manager weekly or more frequently if necessary.
-This allows transparent tracking of the project status and provides a clear vision of the project costs at every stage.
+A detailed plan is created at the beginning of each phase and is updated by the Project Manager weekly or more frequently if necessary.
+This allows transparent tracking of the project status and provides a clear vision of project costs at every stage.

 All requests are sent to the change requests project management website accessible to both the customer and Highlands Info Tech managers.
 The project management website serves as a base for planning of future iterations’ scopes.
 This approach allows the customer to easily control the timeline and budget of the project.

 To make offshore engagements as low-risk as possible, multiple factors should be taken into account.
 Inexperienced offshore vendors tend to ignore them, which in most cases leads to failures of software development projects.
 Our experience with efficient risk management and advanced risk mitigation processes ensures safe, predictable relationships and delivery of the project on time and on budget.